Great Barrier Reef Snorkeling

 Once you see all the magic the reefs offer, it won’t feel so scary anymore.
 It is a uniquely fantastic experience that will last in your memories forever.
 We predict by the end of the day, you won’t want to get out of the water!

 Mask, snorkel, fins and stinger suit (stinger season only) are all provided for you!
 Reef Experience also provides reef-friendly sunscreen.
 Breakfast, lunch and tea and coffee is available all day, so you needn’t worry about a thing!
 Just bring a towel and some sunnies.

 Click here if you would like to know about scuba diving.

 Will I get Seasick?

-Every day is different and so is every person.
-If you are worried about seasickness, we recommend taking travel calm medication which is available onboard.
-We recommend that you take the pill before leaving the marina as it takes about 30 minutes to take effect.
+Every day is different, and so is every person.
+If you are worried about seasickness, we recommend taking travel calm medication available onboard.
+We recommend taking the pill before leaving the marina, as it takes about 30 minutes to take effect.
 Once you are seasick, the medicine will be of no help.

 Are there Turtles?

 Yes!
 We have 6 of the seven species of turtles here on the GBR.
 The most common species being the Green Sea Turtle and the Hawksbill Turtle.
 If you want to get up close and personal with one, we suggest approaching them very slowly and from their side.
 If you approach too quick or from behind, they may get scared and swim off, and at 35km/hr you won’t be keeping up!
 Remember not to touch, only look.